chamnap/tenancy/README.md

 # Tenancy

-`tenancy` is a simple gem that provides multi-tennacy support on activerecord through scoping.
+`tenancy` is a simple gem that provides multi-tenancy support on activerecord through scoping.
 I suggest you to watch an excellent [RailsCast on Multitenancy with Scopes](http://railscasts.com/episodes/388-multitenancy-with-scopes) and read this book [Multitenancy with Rails](https://leanpub.com/multi-tenancy-rails).

 ## Installation